M.A./Ed.S. Admission Requirements

 Letters are submitted through the department's Program Application.
 Applicants to the program will be asked to list the names and email addresses of three letter writers.
 Each of the letter writers will then be contacted via email with instructions for logging in and submitting a letter of recommendation.

 Complete application packages are screened by the Psychology Graduate Committee.
 Selected applicants are invited to participate in either personal or telephone interviews before final selection of candidates is complete.
 Interviews are held on campus, or by telephone if an on-campus interview is not convenient for candidates.
 Selected applicants will be interviewed by at least two faculty members approximately one month after materials are reviewed by the Psychology Graduate Committee.

 Additional Requirements for School Psychology (Ed.
 S.)

 Students applying to the School Psychology Program must also take the California Basic Educational Skills Test (CBEST).
-Scores are to be sent directly to the Department of Psychology.
-This examination must be taken no later than November for the February 1st deadline.
+Scores are to be sent directly to the Department of Psychology by February 1st.
 Passing scores must accompany application materials in order for a student to be considered for the School Psychology Program.
 Information on the CBEST test can be obtained at

 or by writing:

 National Evaluation Systems, Inc